 What’s New

-To kick off our spring gala we have opened our Chain of Hearts campaign.
+It is not too late to participate in our Chain of Hearts campaign.
 This very popular element of Hooves & Heroes is your chance to make your 100% tax deductible donation by buying a heart to honor a special person or animal.
 Your dedicated heart will hang at the ranch in our meeting room for the remainder of the lesson season!
 To purchase a heart visit https://camelotaz.org/hearts/

-Camelot Chronicles: Fall 2024
+Camelot Chronicles: Spring 2025

 Our Mission